 - Citizens of Schengen area countries living in South Africa

-- South Africa passport holders with dual citizenships (South Africa and any Schengen state) In this case, you will be required to use your Schengen country passport.
+- South African passport holders with dual citizenship (South Africa and any Schengen state) In this case, you will be required to use your Schengen country passport.

-- South Africa passport holder with dual citizenship (South Africa and another country that has established a visa-free arrangement with Schengen area).
-In this case you will be required to use that country’s visa-exempt passport.
+- South African passport holder with dual citizenship (South Africa and another country that has established a visa-free arrangement with the Schengen area).
+In this case, you will be required to use that country’s visa-exempt passport.

 Visa Categories for South Africa Passport Holders